In this article:

-Going forward, the best thing you can do for your credit scores is to pay your bills on time, every time.
-Learn more about the effects of late payments at the Ask Experian blog.
+Going forward, the best thing you can do for your credit scores is to avoid late payments and pay your bills on time, every time.
+A few tips to keep you on track:

 - Consider setting up automatic bill payments in your online banking account.